ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 #NodeJS REST / MONGO

-NodeJS project by Brecht Carlier, Arne Schoonvliet and Matthew Berkvens.

-This is the NodeJS server for the Codegenie project made by Brecht, Arne and Matthew.
+This is our code for the Codegenie project made by Brecht, Arne and Matthew.
+It contains every thing, backend and frontend!
-This project also contains our views.
-These are written in JADE.

 ##At the moment
 #####Backend: